handle

 You’ve shared a bit about your IIDA experience.
 Is there more you want to say about how IIDA contributed to your evolution as the designer?

 SA: I’ve learned so much from being a part of this organization.
 All the skills, the relationships, everything that I know is because of this organization.
 To be honest, ever since I was a student, I feel like it’s opened a lot of doors and opportunities for me.
-I honestly have never had to search for a job, and I feel very lucky and grateful for that because it’s been through relationships and people that I’ve known through IDA.
+I honestly have never had to search for a job, and I feel very lucky and grateful for that because it’s been through relationships and people that I’ve known through IIDA.
 That’s super cool.

 You’ve shared a bit about your IIDA experience.
 Is there more you want to say about how IIDA contributed to your evolution as the designer?